Dedicated to Wally McOuat, Harry Taylor, Peter

 Children would race to

-the Helms truck with an excitement that would make the Good Humor man envious!
+the Helms coach with an excitement that would make the Good Humor man envious!
 Their moms would follow to buy fresh Olympic

 Bread and perhaps a delicious treat for dessert.
 The appeal to us kids was the long wooden drawers containing endless rows